Liu Bei's takeover of Yi Province: Defence of Luo Castle (April or May 213–April or May 214)

-Such a situation forced Liu Bei to call forth reinforcements from Jing Province.
-Zhang Fei led an army from Jing Province to attack Jiangzhou (in present-day Chongqing), where he defeated Zhao Zan (趙筰) the Administrator of Ba Commandery who tried to stopped their advance and captured an enemy officer, Yan Yan.
+Eventually Liu Bei was forced to call for reinforcements from Jing Province.
+In April 214, Zhang Fei led an army from Jing Province to attack Jiangzhou (in present-day Chongqing), where he defeated Zhao Zan (趙筰), the Administrator of Ba Commandery, and captured Yan Yan.
 Facing Zhang Fei's insults, Yan Yan condemned him for invading Yi Province.
-Yan Yan was originally ordered to be executed by the angry Zhang Fei, but his fearlessness of death impressed Zhang, who pardoned the captive's life.
-Following the Dian River (垫江), Zhang Fei broke through a thin defence line, guarded by an enemy major, and rendezvoused with Liu Bei.
-Zhang Fei also defeated another army along the way sent by Liu Zhang and led by Zhang Yi to intercept Liu Bei's reinforcement at Deyang; thereafter, he could lead his army to Chengdu.
-During this campaign, Liu Bei's adopted son; Liu Feng followed the reinforcement army.
-He was just more than 20 but he impressed many with his martial skills and extraordinary strength.
+Zhang Fei initially ordered Yan Yan to be executed, but the latter's fearlessness of death impressed Zhang, who pardoned the captive's life.
+Following the Dian River (垫江), Zhang Fei broke through a thin defence line, and rendezvoused with Liu Bei.
+Zhang Fei also defeated another army led by Zhang Yi along the way; thereafter, he could lead his army to Chengdu.
+During this campaign, Liu Bei's adopted son Liu Feng followed Zhang Fei's army.
+He was only slightly older than 20 but he impressed many with his martial skills and extraordinary strength.
 Zhao Yun and Zhuge Liang also conquered the surrounding counties and commanderies in the area before their arrival from another route.

-Fall of Chengdu
+Fall of Chengdu (April or May 214–July 214)

-After a siege of near one year; Luo County finally fell.
-Liu Bei then surrounded Chengdu with the other armies Ma Chao, a former Liang Province warlord and a vassal of Zhang Lu was hated by Zhang Lu's subordinate Yang Bai (楊柏) along with others who were jealous of his ability and wanted to harm him therefore Ma Chao wanted to use this opportunity to join Liu Bei.
+After a siege of one year, Luo castle finally fell.
+Liu Bei then surrounded Chengdu with the other armies Ma Chao, a former Liang Province warlord and a vassal of Zhang Lu, was hated by Zhang Lu's subordinate Yang Bai (楊柏) along with others who were jealous of his ability and wanted to harm him; therefore Ma Chao wanted to use this opportunity to join Liu Bei.
 Liu Bei was pleased to hear this and exclaimed "Yi province is mine."
-He had Li Hui that recently joined him when he was at Mianzhu welcome Ma Chao and provided him soldiers and supplies to besiege the city.
-Upon seeing Ma Chao's army to the north of Chengdu, the citizens inside the city were terrified and within 10 days following his arrival, Liu Zhang promptly surrender.
-Moreover, the morale of Liu Zhang's army was at an all-time low and only a few of his generals such as Huang Quan wouldn't yield to Liu Bei and keep their defenses intact.
+He had Li Hui (who recently joined him at Mianzhu) welcome Ma Chao and provided him with soldiers and supplies to besiege Chengdu.
+Upon seeing Ma Chao's army to the north of Chengdu, the citizens inside the city were terrified and within 10 days following his arrival, Liu Zhang surrendered.

+The morale of Liu Zhang's army was at an all-time low and only a few of his generals such as Huang Quan and Wang Lian at Guanghan and Zitong wouldn't yield to Liu Bei and kept resisting.
+During this time, the former Administrator of Guanghan (廣漢太守), Zhu Shuxian (朱叔賢) wanted to escape the city to surrender, however Liu Zhang heard about it and had him executed.
+Following this, Liu Zhang wanted to force his widow Zhang Zhaoyi (張昭儀) to marry a soldier.
+Instead, she took her own life.
+Her action touched the whole army, and Chang Qu recorded her as a martyr in the Chronicles of Huayang.